filcab/house-hunting/README.md

 * Web browser
 * Web server (`python -mSimpleHTTPServer` or `python3 -mhttp.server` are ok for basic functionality)
 * HTTPS for geolocation (required by at least Safari on recent iOS/macOS)
-* CGI-capable webserver for "highlighted" support (not done yet)
+* CGI-capable webserver for "highlighted" support (Relies on `REMOTE_USER` environment variable to split preferences amongst users)
+  * The `preferences` script uses the following non-standard (CGI) environment variables
+    * The script saves data in `$CONTEXT_DOCUMENT_ROOT/data`, one file per user (named after the user)
+    * The script uses the value of `$HTTPS` to make sure it's being served over HTTPS

+Basic server configuration

 ## Contents
 ```
 house-hunting/
+  ├── apple-touch-icon.png  # App icon when using iOS' "Add to Home Screen" functionality
   ├── bookmarklet.js        # Unminified bookmarklet (Supports RightMove and OnTheMarket)
   ├── build.py              # Script that runs babel-minify on bookmarklet generating b.js
-  ├── cgi-bin          # CGI scripts for preference storage (per user, relying on HTTP basic auth)
   ├── deploy.sh             # Simple rsync-based deploy script.
 Invoke with destination as argument
+  ├── dynamic               # CGI scripts for preference storage (per user, relying on HTTP basic auth)
   ├── index.html            # HTML file, imports libraries, has map div,
   │                         # and imports the main script files
   ├── map.js                # Map abstraction layer.
 For now it only supports Leaflet
   ├── popup.js              # Function which generates the popup comments for a marker (propertyPopup)
   │                         # marker is expected to have a marker.property property
+  ├── prefs.js              # Preference management (loads and stores to/from the cgi-script in dynamic)
   ├── script.js             # Main script logic: creates map, (maybe) enables geolocation,
   │                         # fetches data, sets up markers
   ├── style.css             # CSS rules
   ├── test-areas.json       # Test areas to draw if no actual data is available
-  └── test-data.json   # Test property data to use if no actual data is available
+  ├── test-data.json        # Test property data to use if no actual data is available
+  └── utils.js              # Small utilities for detecting WebGL and other stuff
 ```